gmelika/slate/source/index.html.md

-base_amount | the base amount of the quote quote_currency | the quote currency of the quote used quote_amount | the quote amount fee | the fee charged for this transaction fee_currency | the currency of the fee charged status | one of: `pending`, `failed`, `rejected`, `ready`, `completed`
+base_amount | the base amount of the quote quote_currency | the quote currency of the quote used quote_amount | the quote amount fee_amount | the fee charged for this transaction fee_currency | the currency of the fee charged status | one of: `pending`, `failed`, `rejected`, `ready`, `completed`